codacy/chart/docs/configuration/monitoring.md

 It's data can be visualized with [Grafana](https://grafana.com), a widely used open source analytics and monitoring solution.

-The following guide covers the basic installation of the components.
-This monitoring stack is considerably more resource demanding than Crow, and is recommended only for more advanced usage.
-Furthermore, its installation, configuration, and management requires a deeper knowledge of Kubernetes as each component must be carefully tweaked to match your specific use case, using as starting point the values files herein provided.
+The following guide covers the basic installation of the components in this monitoring stack.
+This solution is considerably more resource demanding than Crow, and is recommended only for more advanced usage.
+Furthermore, its installation, configuration, and management requires a deeper knowledge of Kubernetes as each component must be carefully tweaked to match your specific use case, using as starting point the .yaml values files provided by us.

 ### Installing CRDs